ShanmuSetty/mvsrconnect/readme.md

 - 📬 Submit join requests; moderators approve or reject
 - 📋 Post within clubs — only members can post inside a club
 - 🛡️ Apply to become a club moderator via the appeal system

+### Lost & Found
+- 🔎 **Report Lost Items** — Post what you lost with location, date, category, and a photo
+- 🎉 **Report Found Items** — Post what you found so the owner can claim it
+- 🙋 **Claim System** — Finders respond to lost posts; owners respond to found posts with proof of ownership
+- 🔒 **Private Responses** — Only the original poster can see who responded, protecting user privacy
+- ✓ **Resolve Cases** — Mark your post resolved once the item is returned
+- 🔍 **Search** — Search across item names, descriptions, locations, and categories
+- 🤖 **Moderation** — All text and images run through the same AI toxicity and safety pipeline

 ### Moderation & Admin
 - 🤖 **AI Toxicity Detection** — Every comment and post is checked by an external Flask microservice before going live